IPA.CONF(5) IPA.CONF(5)

 If an autorule has startup and shutdown sections, then these sections

 are for dynamic rules, not for an autorule itself.
-If you wish to use
+If it is necessary

-the name of some dynamic rule in some command line, then you cannot use
+to use the name of some dynamic rule in some command line, then do not

-the ${rule} macro variable, because it is expanded by the internal con-
+use the ${rule} macro variable, because it is expanded by the internal

-figuration file parser, instead use command line substitutions (see
+configuration file parser, use command line substitutions instead.

 Any autorule can have empty startup or shutdown section, in this case

-this section is not inherited from matched rulepat section for its
+this section is not inherited from the matched rulepat section for its

 dynamic rules.

-from the same autorule, then specify these limits and thresholds in
+rules created from the same autorule, then specify these limits

 Example: